gchchung/TeloSearchLR/README.md

 conda create -n telosearchlr-env -c bioconda -y telosearchlr conda activate telosearchlr-env

+# In the next release we will fix this, but our original conda recipe didn't include "python-kaleido"
+conda install -c conda-forge -y python-kaleido

 # Test the installation by calling the help function
 TeloSearchLR.py -h